enactproject/ENACT-Business-Models/BusinessModels/TestAndSimulation.md

         From our website
       </p>
       <p>
-        Free version for research and academy projects on gitlab (enact repository)
+        Free version for research and academy projects on gitlab (ENACT repository)
       </p>
     </td>
   </tr>